Aruba helps you achieve DORA compliance

 More info

-S/MIME Certificates - Protect email messages using encryption and digital signatures, guaranteeing confidentiality, integrity and authenticity.
+• S/MIME Certificates - Encrypt and digitally sign email messages to ensure confidentiality, integrity, and authenticity.

 More info